Jessica-13/SOTN-Project/README.md

 After the first block in which all the agents and destinations are defined, global variables are defined which allow the data to be displayed via the monitors in the interface.
 Destinations are modeled by blue buildings, stations by crosses (at first green crosses represent in-route stations and orange crosses represent stations near destinations).
 Tourist cars are modeled in red and delivery service cars are modeled in yellow.

+At first the stations are randomly placed (200 stations + 25 stations near the destinations).
+Subsequently the number is decreased over time based on whether the stations are used or not.
+Only the most used stations remain until the end.
+At the end of the simulation (tick-counter = 70000), only 8 stations that are really needed to serve a total of 100 cars.

 <hr />
 ## Credits